julzaza/wildwitchherbs/_posts/2025-07-12-menstrual-blood-earth-ritual.md

 ## Why Offer Blood to the Earth?

-Modern witchcraft has reclaimed this ritual not as performance, but as **remembrance**.
+Modern witchcraft has reclaimed this ritual as **remembrance**.
 Returning blood to the soil serves as a spell for:

 - **Fertility** (of body, land, ideas, and relationships)
 - **Healing** after miscarriage, grief, or trauma